Dubuque casinos report 10% revenue spike in January

 The DRA is the nonprofit license-holder of both Dubuque casinos.

-Diamond Jo earned 58% of the local market share and reported $5.29 million in gaming revenue, an increase of 12% compared to the previous year.
+Diamond Jo earned 58% of the local market share and reported $5.29 million in gaming revenue in January, an increase of 12% compared to the same month the previous year.
 Revenue at Q Casino was $3.77 million, up 8.6% compared to the prior year.

 The “gaming revenue” totals reported by the Iowa Racing and Gaming Commission include table games and slot machines.
 Totals pertaining to sports wagering are included in a separate category and provide additional revenue to local casinos.